 Verizon is one of the largest telecommunications companies in the US.
-They provide broadband, wireless, and cable services, serving nearly 102 million users worldwide.
+It also owns Yahoo.
+The company provides broadband, wireless, and cable services, serving nearly 102 million users worldwide.

 The major cause of packet loss on Verizon is network congestion, but it could also occur as a result of other reasons such as faulty or outdated hardware or software bugs.